 The results are available 1-2 days after the sample is received.
-At Charing Cross the pattern of results for each molar pregnancy patient is analysed and you can check your results and any treatment plans by ringing in.
+At Charing Cross the pattern of results for each molar pregnancy patient is reviewed and patients can telephone for their results.

-The graphs above in Fig 5 show two examples of the blood hCG levels in women after a molar pregnancy.
-In the first the levels fall quite quickly reaching normal after 4 weeks, whilst in the second the levels fall more slowly taking 4 months to reach normal.
-Generally the length of time taken to get back to normal is less than 8 weeks; however some patients have an elevated but falling hCG level for up to 6 months and do not require any additional treatment (approximately 50%).
+The graphs above in Figures 5a and 5b show two examples of the blood hCG levels in women after a molar pregnancy.
+In the first graph the levels fall quite quickly reaching normal after 4 weeks, whilst in the second the levels fall more slowly taking 4 months to reach normal.
+Generally the length of time taken to get back to normal is less than 8 weeks; however some patients have an elevated but falling hCG level for more than 6 months and do not require any additional treatment.

-For complete hydatidiform mole patients, if the hCG level gets to normal within the 56 days of the evacuation then the monitoring continues for a total of 6 months from the day of the evacuation.
-In those patients where the hCG level takes more than 56 days to get to normal the monitoring goes on for 6 months from the date of the first normal sample.
+For complete hydatidiform mole patients, if the hCG level falls to normal within 56 days (8 weeks) of the evacuation then the monitoring continues for a total of 6 months from the day of the evacuation.
+In those patients where the hCG level takes more than 56 days to fall to normal the monitoring continues for 6 months from the date of the first normal blood sample.

-For partial hydatidiform mole patients, following confirmation on review at Charing Cross, follow up begins with serum and urine every two weeks until hCG levels are normal.
+For partial hydatidiform mole patients, following confirmation on the diagnosis at Charing Cross, follow up begins with serum and urine every two weeks until hCG levels are normal.
 This is followed by one confirmatory normal urine sample after 4 weeks.

 In both situations it is advised that a further pregnancy is deferred until the end of the follow-up period, as a new pregnancy may mask the evidence of the relapse of the illness that can happen in a very small number of women.